iNoSec2/WeP0c/README.md

 # P0cit - Penetration Testing Management Platform

-P0cit is a platform designed to help penetration testers and security teams manage their penetration testing projects, share proofs of concept (PoC), and collaborate with clients.
+P0cit is a comprehensive platform designed to help penetration testers and security teams manage their penetration testing projects, share proofs of concept (PoC), and collaborate with clients.
+This production-ready version includes all the necessary features for a complete penetration testing workflow.

 ## Features